sparkflows/sparkflows-docs/docs/user-guide/user-guide/workflows/passing-parameters-to-workflows.rst

 In the above, **app.vars** parameter allows specifying a space-separated list of name=value pairs.

-Each of these is passed to the jobs submitted by Sparkflows with ``--var name=value``
+Each of these is passed to the jobs submitted by Sparkflows with ``--var name=value``.